-This French Strawberry Tart is truly the foundation of all French fruit tarts — simple to make and universally adored.
+This French Strawberry Tart is the foundation of classic French fruit tarts — simple to make and universally loved.
 After all, who can resist the charm of fresh strawberries?

-It’s not only delicious but visually stunning: a crisp, buttery sweet tart crust, filled with rich, silky-smooth pastry cream (crème pâtissière), and topped with juicy fresh strawberries.
-Every bite is a delightful mix of creamy vanilla and fresh berry flavor.
+It’s not only delicious — it’s visually stunning: a crisp, buttery sweet tart crust, filled with silky pastry cream (crème pâtissière), and topped with juicy fresh strawberries.
+Every bite brings creamy vanilla and bright berry flavor together in perfect balance.

-During strawberry season, you’ll find endless variations of strawberry tarts in every French pâtisserie: some with whipped cream, some with almond cream like our previous French Blueberry Tart, or even pistachio cream.
-But today we’re keeping it beautifully classic: a sweet tart shell, crème pâtissière (a.k.a. pastry cream or custard), and fresh strawberries.
+During strawberry season, you’ll find endless variations of strawberry tarts in every French pâtisserie: some topped with whipped cream, others layered with almond cream like our previous French Blueberry Tart, or even pistachio cream.
+But today we’re keeping it beautifully simple and classic: a sweet tart shell, crème pâtissière (a.k.a. pastry cream or custard), and fresh strawberries.

 For the crust, we’ve taken inspiration from French Michelin-starred chef Cyril Lignac.
 This version is lighter and crisper than traditional recipes.
-The pastry cream is adapted from the classic method taught at Ferrandi Paris Culinary School — smooth and never too heavy, it’s like strawberries dancing on a cloud of cream.
+The pastry cream is adapted from the classic method taught at Ferrandi Paris Culinary School — light, smooth, and never heavy.

 Strawberry lover?
-Try these too: Japan’s beloved Japanese Strawberry Shortcake, our French Strawberry Jam that preserves each ruby-like berry whole, or this easy, delicious French Fruit Galette.
+Try these too: Japan’s beloved Japanese Strawberry Shortcake, our French Strawberry Jam that preserves each ruby-like berry whole, or this easy and delicious French Fruit Galette.

 Although this French Strawberry Tart looks like a pâtisserie masterpiece, it’s surprisingly simple to make.
 With good fresh strawberries, you’re already halfway there.
-Add a little patience and love, and you’ll create a dessert that rivals any pastry chef’s.
+Add a little patience and care, and you’ll create a dessert that rivals any pastry shop.
 It’s perfect for afternoon tea, picnics, or as an impressive dessert to share with friends after dinner.

 How to Make a French Strawberry Tart